mre/auto-redirect/README.md

 make build
 ```

+You need to have [`web-ext`] installed.

-This will create a zip archive in the `dist/` directory, which you can then
+This will create a zip archive in the `web-ext-artifacts/` directory, which you can then
 install.
 See [this page on the Mozilla
 documentation][docs]
 for more information.